legobridge/advent-of-code-2023/README.md

 My submissions for Advent of Code 2023.

-I was busy graduating from college and travelling internationally, so my personal times are nothing to brag about, but some days turned out all right.
+I was busy graduating from college and travelling internationally, so my personal times are nothing to brag about.
+Some days (19-22 especially) turned out all right though.

 ![My Personal Times](/Personal%20Times.png)